verivital/behaverify/README.md

 ### .bt to .smv

+FOR A DETAILED GUIDE TO CREATING A .BT FILE, SEE ./metamodel/btree/README.md

 In this case, the user begins by creating a .tree file that follows the rules specified in ./metamodel/btree/btree.tx.
 Assuming the user is at the top level directory of this repository and their tree is named ex.tree, the user will then execute the following commands

 python ./src/btree_dsl_to_behaverify.py ./metamodel/btree/btree.tx ex.tree --output_file ex.behave